Calvinfr96/data-structures-and-algorithms/problem_solving_patterns.md

     }
     ```
     - This solution uses the sliding window approach by creating an initial window, then sliding it forward (by subtracting the number moving out of the window from the left and adding the one moving into the window from the right) until the end of the array.
 As the window moves, the sum of the elements within it is calculated.
 This sum is compared against the maximum sum and the maximum is updated accordingly.

+## Divide and Conquer
+- This pattern involves breaking a large set of data into small chunks, then repeating a process with a subset of data.
+- As an example, consider a problem where you need to write a function that, given a **sorted** array of integers, accepts a value and returns the index where the value is located.
+If the value is not found, the function should return -1.
+    - Using the divide and conquer approach, you would roughly split the array in half, then you would take the number you split the array on and compare it to the number you’re looking for.
+If the desired number is greater, you look at the second half of the array. if it’s smaller, you look at the first half.
+    - You repeat this process for each subarray that is created until you find the number you’re looking for.
+- The divide on conquer pattern is typically used for complicated operations such as sorting large sets of data.
+The are also used in binary search algorithms.
+This pattern can be used on structures such as arrays, linked lists, and trees.